tier4/AutowareArchitectureProposal.iv/sensing/preprocessor/pointcloud/pointcloud_preprocessor/README.md

 ## Inner-workings / Algorithms

+Detail description of each filter's algorithm is in the following links.

 | Filter Name            | Description                                                                        | Detail                                 |
 | ---------------------- | ---------------------------------------------------------------------------------- | -------------------------------------- |
 | concatenate_data       | subscribe multiple pointclouds and concatenate them into a pointcloud              | [link](docs/concatenate-data.md)       |